 The name of the greatest Roman poet and an early Irish saint who believed the earth was round, Virgil is rarely heard nowadays, but it retains a certain pleasantly fusty feel and likable southern twang.

-The first century poet known as Virgil, author of the influential epic "Aeneid," was christened Publius Vergilius Maro.
-Centuries later, Virgil Tibbs was the noble police detective portrayed by Sidney Poiier in two films, "In the Heat of the Night" and "They Call Me Mr. Tibbs."
-Currently, Virgil Minelli is a character on "The Mentalist."
+The first century poet known as Virgil, author of the influential epic Aeneid, was christened Publius Vergilius Maro.
+Centuries later, Virgil Tibbs was the noble police detective portrayed by Sidney Poitier in two films: In the Heat of the Night and They Call Me Mr. Tibbs.
+Currently, Virgil Minelli is a character on The Mentalist.

 Virgil's greatest popularity took place in the early decades of the twentieth century: It was a Top 100 name for five nonconsecutive years.